What is Sound Healing?

 Clinics and Complementary Healing Centers: Very specific utilizations of music are now being used in integrative and complementary healing centers, including: * Office and treatment room ambiance * Relaxation techniques, stress reduction, auditory biofeedback * Pain control * Reduction of anesthesia and medications * Correction of auditory tonal processing difficulties * Abatement of hearing sensitivities * Correction of learning disabilities * Birthing assistance * Musical thanatology - music to help with dying

 Binaural Beat Brainwave Entrainment: Binaural beats are created when two tones are detuned from each other by a small amount.
-The resulting third oscillation, which is the difference between the two frequencies, will automatically entrain the brain into different brainwave frequencies - delta, theta, alpha, beta, etc. This technique is used to help with sleep, learning, and enlightenment to name a few.
+The resulting third oscillation, which is the difference between the two frequencies, will automatically entrain the brain into different brainwave frequencies - delta, theta, alpha, beta, etc. This technique is used to help with sleep, pain, anxiety, stress, grief, depression, learning, increased healing, reaching other states of consciousness, and much much more.

 Frequencies in Us: There are many people who believe that we have a fundamental root sound and if we get in touch with that frequency, we get more in touch with ourselves.
 The same types of people also often believe that the earth also has its own frequency that is good to get in tune with.
 Some take this idea into more detail by mapping out the frequency of each Chakra or each Sepherod within the Kaballah’s tree of life.
 There is also a wide range of individuals who use sounds on acupuncture and acupressure points.
 Some people actually will sing into Chakras or acupressure points.
 More popular is the use of tuning forks or other electronic sounds that are applied to specific points on the body.
 Some practitioners believe that the resonant frequencies of crystals are even more powerful when applied to the body.

 VibroAcoustics: Probably one of the largest areas of interest is that of Vibroacoustics.
-This is the application of sound to the body through special sound transmission devices such as sound chairs and sound massage tables.
+This is the application of sound to the body through special sound transmission devices such as sound beds, chairs, lounges, and sound massage tables.

 Sound for the Alleviation of Learning Disabilities: Sound is currently being used to help correct certain learning disabilities in children.
 There are numerous clinics across the world that are using the research of Dr. Tomatis to stimulate the brain and nervous system.
 For example, The Listening Program uses his technique whereby low frequencies are increasingly rolled off in classical music until only the high frequencies are left.
 Then all the frequencies are rolled back in until the full audio spectrum is again present.
 It has been proven that using this technique over a few weeks significantly aids in the reduction of learning disabilities.